January 20, 2021

 Fresh Perspectives on Air, Water, and Carbon from Metropolis‘s 2020 Sustainability Issue

-From HVAC and adaptive reuse to the carbon footprint of interior renovations, the November/December 2020 issue of Metropolis suggests meaningful areas of action for architects and designers.
+From HVAC to interior renovations, the November/December 2020 issue of Metropolis suggests meaningful areas of action for architects and designers.

 About a year ago I moderated a panel discussion at Studio O+A’s San Francisco office where the firm’s cofounder Verda Alexander raised a question: When it comes to fighting climate change, architects have led the charge with commitments, pledges, and action.
 What, she asked, can interior designers contribute?